nwoetzel/PTP-web-server/README.md

 xxxx_summary: a text file of summary of analysis from summary.gmyc. xxxx_plot.pdf: plots in pdf format. xxxx_plot.png: plots in png format.

-I think you should install r-base-dev as well as r-base to use Rscript command.